raphodn/open-prices-poc/README.md

 ## Setup

 Prerequisites
-- this project is developed in Python
+- this project is developed in Python Django
 - you need `pipenv` installed

 1. Install dependencies